Smoky air returns to Seattle through at least Wednesday

 The National Weather Service in Seattle has issued an Air Quality Alert for Western Washington, as wildfire smoke returns to the Puget Sound.

-Thick smoke from wildfires raging in British Columbia, Canada, and in the eastern portion of the state is expected to spread into western Washington starting Sunday.
+Thick smoke from wildfires raging in British Columbia, Canada, and in the eastern portion of the state started to spread into Western Washington on Sunday.
 The advisory runs through 5 p.m. on Wednesday.

-By Sunday afternoon, the air may worsen to the point of being considered unhealthy by federal standards.

 High winds and low humidity may contribute to igniting wildfires to start the week, the weather service said on its website.